 One Sunday afternoon I decided to try baking a gluten free quiche filled with parmesan, pancetta, red onion and courgette and what a tasty combination it turned out to be.
-For the pastry I used a Naomi Devlin recipe, as her gluten free shortcrust always works brilliantly for me, then details of the filling method are listed below.
+A lovely soft filling, with buttery gluten free pastry and yummy flavours packed in.

 - 250ml semi-skimmed milk

 - 4 medium eggs (plus 1 egg for glazing)

 - 1 medium courgette

 - Black pepper

 - First, some preparation for the gluten free quiche filling.
 Dice the red onion and cook in a small saucepan over a low heat in a knob of butter.
 Cook gently and slowly so the onion develops a caramelised flavour.

 - Cut the courgette into ribbons using a potato peeler – be careful to get nice long, thick strips.
 Pan fry these strips briefly for a minute or two to get rid of the excess liquid and then set aside on kitchen towel.
 Roll up into roses once they are cool enough to touch.